fernanda1411/fernanda1411/README.md

+### Hello!!
+I'm Fernanda Silva 👋

-### Here is what I'm working on! 👋
+### Here is what I'm working on!

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Exercises from Galvanize
-- 🌱 I’m currently learning ...
-JS
+- 🌱 I’m currently learning JS
-- 👯 I’m looking to collaborate on ...
-JS
+- 👯 I’m looking to collaborate on JS
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ... anything
+- 💬 Ask me about anything
-- 📫 How to reach me: ... [fernanda.rodrigues.cdc@gmail.com]
+- 📫 How to reach me: [ fernanda.rodrigues.cdc@gmail.com ]
-- 😄 Pronouns: ... she/her
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
-I'm Brazilian
+- ⚡ Fun fact: I'm Brazilian